What: “H.P. Lovecraft: A Literary Life” Walking Tour

-“This walking tour is special because it marks the 80th anniversary of Lovecraft’s death, a celebration that the author may have relished,” said Jennifer M. Wilson, Assistant Director of the Newell D. Goff Center for Education and Public Programs.
-“We’re happy to team up with Narragansett Beer once again to remember this pivotal Providence writer with one of our signature tours, followed by some beer Made on Honor, in his honor.”
+“This walking tour is special because it marks the 80th anniversary of Lovecraft’s death, a celebration that the author himself may have relished,” said Jennifer M. Wilson, Assistant Director of the Newell D. Goff Center for Education and Public Programs.

 Passages from Lovecraft’s Providence-based stories (“The Case of Charles Dexter Ward,” “Haunter of the Dark,” “The Shunned House”) and excerpts from his personal correspondence offer astounding detail about his life and his work.
 Amazingly, most of the Providence sites that meant so much to the author in the 1920s can still be seen today.